PavanendraBaahubali/UserTask/Readme.md

-# Health Care Service
+# User Task Management System

 # Overview

-- This is a simple Health Care Services API that allows users to manage healthcare data.
+- This is a simple User Task Management API that allows users to manage their tasks efficiently.
-- Users can add new healthcare services, including service name, description, and price.
+- Users can add new tasks, including details like task name, description, and deadline.
-- Users can update existing healthcare service details.
+- Users can update existing task details as needed.
-- Users can delete healthcare service records.
+- Users can delete tasks that are no longer relevant.
-- The API also allows users to fetch and view all available healthcare services data from the database.
+- The API also allows users to fetch and view all available tasks from the database.
-- Data management is streamlined with CRUD (Create, Read, Update, Delete) operations.
+- Task management is streamlined with CRUD (Create, Read, Update, Delete) operations.
-- The API is designed to ensure data integrity and provide easy access for healthcare-related data management.
+- The API is designed to ensure data integrity and provide an easy-to-use interface for managing user tasks.

 # Set up and Installation

 ```
-"dependencies": {
+ dependencies": {
+    "bcryptjs": "^2.4.3",
     "dotenv": "^16.4.5",
     "express": "^4.21.1",
+    "jsonwebtoken": "^9.0.2",
     "mongoose": "^8.8.1"
   }
 ```